This post is also available in: French

 Greece is a popular tourist destination thanks to its varied landscape and fascinating history and culture.
 One of the most common questions visitors have is “When is the best time to visit Greece?”.
 The answer varies depending on your interests, budget, penchant for heat and the places you want to visit.

-Here I’ll summarise the best time of year to visit Greece and give you a bit of an idea about the differences in seasons, where to visit when and some festivals that you should look out for while travelling!
+Here I’ll summarise the best time of year to visit Greece and give you a bit of an idea about the differences in seasons, where to visit when and some festivals that you should look out for while traveling!

 Shoulder Seasons in Greece

 Generally speaking, the best time to visit Greece is during the shoulder seasons – spring (from April until mid-June) and autumn (September- October).
 During these months the weather is mild, days and long and bright and both the cities and the islands are less crowded.
-Of course, these shoulder seasons lie outside of summer holiday dates so may be more difficult for families, but if you could travel during May and October half-terms you’d be in for a treat!
+Of course, these shoulder seasons lie outside of summer holiday dates so it may be more difficult for families, but if you could travel during May and October half-terms you’d be in for a treat!

 Peak Season in Greece

-July and August are the peak summer months and as such it gets very crowded, especially in popular destinations like Mykonos, Santorini and Rhodes.
+July and August are the peak summer months and as such it gets very crowded, especially in popular destinations like Mykonos, Santorini, and Rhodes.
 Planes, boats, and hotels are often pre-booked, and everything is more expensive during this time.
-Plus, it’s worth noting that is it VERY hot during July and August in Greece, with temperature usually lying in the 30s and 40s!
+Plus, it’s worth noting that is it VERY hot during July and August in Greece, with the temperature usually lying in the 30s and 40s!